Scaffold-Stark/speedrunstark/README.md

 🤔 How do they maintain their peg?
 There are several mechanisms:

-- 💎 **Collateralization**: Users lock up valuable assets (like ETH) as collateral to mint stablecoins.
+- 💎 **Collateralization**: Users lock up valuable assets (like STRK) as collateral to mint stablecoins.
 This ensures each stablecoin is backed by real value.
 - 📊 **Interest Rates**: By adjusting borrowing and savings rates, we can influence supply and demand to maintain the peg.
 - 🚨 **Liquidations**: If collateral value drops too low, positions can be liquidated to protect the system.
 - 💸 **Market Operations**: The system can incentivize buying or selling to maintain the peg.